nushell/nushell.github.io/commands/docs/glob.md

 ```

-Search for files and folders that begin with uppercase C and lowercase c
+Search for files and folders that begin with uppercase C or lowercase c
 ```nu
 > glob "[Cc]*"